Rules of FIFA and Swedish Football Association

 FIFA rules apply as applicable.
 Otherwise, according to the Swedish Football Association's competition rules.
-The cup also takes into account the age rule, which means that age classes up to 12 years only play group games.

 Participating teams must belong to a club registered in their country's FIFA affiliated federation.
 In those countries where school football is a competition form, school teams are also allowed to participate in the cup if they are joined to its country's sports association.

 Age classes 13-19 years

 The teams in age classes 13-19 years are divided into groups of four (where applicable), each playing against each other in a single series.
 The order between the teams is determined by scored points.
 Victory gives 3 points, drawn match 1 point, loss 0 points.
 If two or more teams have the same scored points, the order is determined as follows:

 2. Highest number of scored goals

 3. Results in the match(es) between teams with equal points (head to head)

 5. Penalty shoot-out according to the FIFA rules alternatively draw

 The first part of the playoff is a qualifying round, which determines whether the team enters A or B playoffs (1st or 2nd in the group serie) and C or D playoffs (3rd or 4th in the group serie).
 All teams pass on from qualifying rounds.
 Any fifth-placed teams in the group play go directly to the D-playoffs.
 In qualifying and final games, a game can not end with a tie.
 If a game at full time is equal, penalty shoot-out is applied immediately without any previous prolongation.
 At least 5 games per team.